jwoLondon/adventOfCode/aoc.md

 ## List Processing

-Scanl was dropped from Elm 0.19, so it is added here for convenience:
+`scanl` was dropped from Elm 0.19, so it is added here for convenience:

 ```elm {l}
 scanl : (a -> b -> b) -> b -> List a -> List b